cgrindel/bazel-starlib/bzlrelease/README.md

 The [generate_workspace_snippet](/doc/bzlrelease/generate_workspace_snippet.md) macro defines a target that when executed generates a workspace snippet.
 The macro accepts a `template` argument that specifies the location of a text file that contains the workspace snippet code.
-The `http_archive` statement is replaced by a placeholder, `${http_archive_statement}`.
-The template for the above snippet looks like the following:
+Since the `http_archive` statement changes for each release, the `http_archive` statement in the template is replaced by a placeholder, `${http_archive_statement}`.
+The template for the above snippet looks like this:

 ```python
 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")